weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     open.

 16. There is another test that you can perform to validate that your connector worked properly, even though the validation failed.
+This test is a message trace.

     Select the **connectors – Microsoft Exchange** tab in your Edge browser to display the EAC for Exchange Online.

-17. In the **Exchange admin center** for Exchange Online, on the **mail flow** page, select the **message trace** tab at the top of the page.

-18. On the **message trace** page, in the **Data range** field, select the drop-down arrow and then select **Custom** from the menu that appears.

-19. In the **Start date and time** field, select yesterday’s date and select any time.

-20. In the **End date and time** field, select today’s date and select any time past the current time.
+17. The Message Trace functionality has been moved to the **New Exchange admin center**.
+Therefore, in the (classic) **Exchange admin center**, in the left-hand navigation pane, select **New Exchange admin center.**

-21. In the **Delivery status** field, select the drop-down arrow and then select **All** from the menu that appears.
+18. In the (New) **Exchange admin center**, select **Mail flow** in the left-hand navigation pane, and then in the expanded group, select **Message trace**.

+19. On the **Message trace** window, the **Default queries** tab at the top of the page is displayed by default.
+In the list of queries and reports in this tab, select **Messages sent from my primary domain in the last day.**

+20. In the **New message trace** pane that appears, the default values for the **Messages sent from my primary domain in the last day** query are displayed.
+You can control which messages are selected based on who sent and received the messages and how many days ago the messages were sent.

+    All the default settings on this page are sufficient for this message trace that you want to perform:

+    - **Senders.** You want to view email from all senders from the xxxUPNxxx.xxxCustomDomainxxx.xxx domain, so the default value in this field does not need to be changed.
+    - **Recipients.** You want to view email sent to all receipients, so the default value in this field does not need to be changed.
+    - **Time range.** You want to view all email sent in the past day, so the default setting of the Time range slider tool does not need to be changed.
+    - **Report type.** You want to view the Summary report (which provides instant online access), so the default value in this field does not need to be changed.

-22. Select the **search** button at the bottom of the message trace page.
+21. Select the **Search** button at the bottom of the message trace page to initiate the message trace.

-23. On the **Message Trace Results** window, you should see each of the emails that have been sent:
+22. On the **Message trace search results** window, you should see each of the emails that have been sent:

     -   the O365ConnectorValidation email from the Outbound connector validation